-A Steering Group has been established to define the new structure and prepare a revised MOU and statutes of the new 'Society' chaired by Professor Nigel Mason (Open University, UK) with Professor Athena Coustenis (Observatoire de Paris, France) as Deputy (roles they also hold in Europlanet-2020-RI).
-Other members include: Professor Tilmann Spohn (DLR, Germany), Professor Berndt Feuerbacher (Germany), Professor Leonid Gurvits (JIVE, The Netherlands), Professor Maria Cristina De Sanctis (INAF, Italy), Professor Ewa Szuszkiewicz (University of Szczecin, Poland), Professor Hannu Koskinen (University of Helsinki, Finland), Professor Stéphane Udry (Observatoire de Geneva, Switzerland) and Dr Nicolas Walter (European Science Foundation, France).
-The first meeting of the steering Board will be on December 20, 2017 at ESF, Strasbourg (see below).
+A Steering Group was established to define the new structure and prepare a revised MOU and statutes of the new Society chaired by Professor Nigel Mason (Open University, UK) with Professor Athena Coustenis (Observatoire de Paris, France) as Deputy (roles they also hold in Europlanet-2020-RI).
+Other members include: Professor Tilmann Spohn (DLR, Germany), Professor Berndt Feuerbacher (]] Germany), Professor Leonid Gurvits (JIVE, The Netherlands), Professor Maria Cristina De Sanctis (INAF, Italy), Professor Ewa Szuszkiewicz (University of Szczecin, Poland), Professor Hannu Koskinen (University of Helsinki, Finland), Professor Stéphane Udry (Observatoire de Geneva, Switzerland) and Dr Nicolas Walter (European Science Foundation, France).
+The first meeting of the steering Board was held on December 20, 2017 at ESF, Strasbourg with subsequent meetings by telecon and again face to face at ESF in Strasbourg on June 11.
+This last meeting agreed upon the creation of the Europlanet Society to replace the Consortium and provide a membership structure open to both individuals and institutions.
+The Society is open to anyone with a serious interest in planetary science, including researchers, industry, amateur astronomers, educators and outreach providers from European countries and around the world.